 Setting and participants

 The Born in Bradford (BiB) longitudinal cohort study recruited 12,453 pregnant mothers, with 13,776 pregnancies, between March 2007 and December 2010 (35).
 Bradford is a city in Northern England with an ethnically diverse population.
 According to the UK’s Index of Multiple Deprivation, areas within Bradford span the top 10% least deprived to the top 10% most deprived neighbourhoods in the UK.
-Overall, Bradford has high levels of deprivation, with 22% of children living below the poverty line 36.
-The largest proportion of Bradford’s population (63.9%) identify themselves as White British, and the city has the largest proportion in England of people of Pakistani ethnic origin (20.3%) .
+Overall, Bradford is based in a region with very high levels of deprivation(36).
+In early 2020, 27% of children in the North of England were living in poverty before housing costs and 33% after housing costs, compared to just 20% before housing costs and 30% after housing costs in the UK as a whole (37).
+The largest proportion of Bradford’s population (63.9%) identify themselves as White British, and the city has the largest proportion in England of people of Pakistani ethnic origin (20.3%) (38).

 As part of the BiB study, a set of cognitive tasks including three tasks of working memory were administered to children aged 7 to 10 years in 89 Bradford schools between 2016 and 2019.
 Schools with high numbers of BiB children were targeted, but all children in the relevant classes were tested, leading to 15,154 children completing ≥1 working memory task(s).
 Ethnicity data were collected for the larger sample, and the socioeconomic data were linked from the BiB baseline questionnaire (administered when BiB mothers were pregnant) for the BiB children only.
 Ethical approval was obtained from the NHS Health Research Authority’s Yorkshire and the Humber - Bradford Leeds Research Ethics Committee (reference: 16/YH/0062) on the 24th March 2016.
 For the school based cognitive measures an ‘opt out’ consent model was used, and all methods were carried out in accordance with relevant guidelines and regulations.
 Further details regarding this can be found in the study protocol and detailed methods described elsewhere (39, 40).